 In more recent times a slightly larger harbour has been formed about a hundred yards north of the castle.
 Dry at low tide, this continues to be home to a number of small vessels.
 A little further north is a pier built in the Victorian era to service Clyde steamers.
 Portencross never proved as popular a destination as places like Largs, Fairlie and Wemyss Bay, and at some point the pier fell out of use.
 Parts of it have since been removed: so while it remains possible to walk out to the end of the pier, anyone doing so has to first skirt a large hole near the landward end.

 Although the road ends in Portencross, it is possible to follow the coast north on foot.
 If you do so you emerge in a part of the world that is about as far away as the peace and quiet of Portencross as it is possible to imagine.
 A mile and a half from Portencross is the Hunterston Power Station.
 Invisible from Portencross itself, this comprises two nuclear power stations.
 Hunterston A operated from 1964 to 1989.
 Hunterston B opened in 1976 and continues to produce enough power for around a million homes.
 Hunterston Terminal, a little further along the coast, was built in the late 1970s to handle iron ore for the now long-defunct steelworks at Ravenscraig near Motherwell in central Scotland.
-The terminal now unloads coal which is moved onwards by train to power stations such as Longannet in Fife and Drax in Yorkshire.
+The terminal now unloads coal which is moved onwards by train to power stations such as Drax in Yorkshire.